EMBROIDERY EQUIPMENT

 Lamp and lens configurations

-Consider whether you'd like a separate light source and magnifying lens, each on its own flexible gooseneck, or if you'd prefer a lamp with a circular LED ring that surrounds the magnifier in the centre.
+You'll find two main styles.
+One has a separate lamp and magnifying lens on their own flexible goosenecks.
+The other has a circular LED ring around a central magnifying lens.
 The ring-light style is popular because it casts even light directly onto your work without shadows.

 Comparison of two magnifying lamp styles.
 Left: a ring light magnifier with a circular LED light surrounding a central magnifying lens on an adjustable arm.
 Right: a dual gooseneck design with separate flexible arms for the lamp and magnifying lens, both mounted from a single clamp base.